 You may have been misinformed that exfoliation is an important step in skin health.
 It is not.
 In fact, it stresses the skin and predisposes it to more oxidation and DNA damage, as well as depleting the skin’s precious resources.
 Every year of your adult life your skin progressively loses its circulation which is its food source.
 Energy drinks, smoking and stress will worsen the situation.
 Focus on products that accelerate the delivery of nutrients and increase new blood vessel formation.

-Gentle Retinal Serum
+Advanced Retinal Serum

 Nutrient Activating Mist

 SPF 30 Broad Spectrum Sunscreen

 Zinc oxide-based sunscreen that offers broad-spectrum protection without causing harm.